Ashikur-ai/Diploma113/readme.md

 # live link: www.ecommerce.com
-# This is a e-commerce project.
+# This is a e-commerce projects.
 # some changes
 # some other changes